openstack-archive/fuel-docs/pages/operations/upgrade/1000-overview.rst

 .. warning::

-    During the upgrade it virtual machines and other resources might experience temporary network disconnects.
-Schedule the upgrade during maintenance window.
+    During the upgrade, virtual machines and other resources might experience temporary network disconnects.
+Schedule the upgrade during a maintenance window.

 Upgrade Scenario